-Jo Carnegie – Words
+Jo Carnegie – Content

 Jo is a journalist, advice columnist and author.
 She first started volunteering four years ago for the Tree of Life For Animals charity in India, and felt inspired to join the Marmalade Team to help raise awareness of loneliness through the power of storytelling.
 Jo’s pillars in life are: “Connections, canines, kindness and creativity.”

 Dave, working his magic on our website.
 Dave is a Digital Marketing Manager for a health insurance company in north Bristol.
 Dave likes websites, playing football and generally being outside.
 He wanted to join Marmalade to help make a difference in people’s lives.